the-guild-org/federation/README.md

 - Look for `skipIf` or `skip` in the tests.
 - Refactor code (piece by piece) if you feel like it.

+### Compatibility

+The lack of a publicly available specification for Apollo Federation, coupled with the non open-source license of the Apollo Composition library, makes it difficult or even impossible to assure complete compatibility of our open-source composition library.

+Given that Apollo tools utilize their composition library, there is a potential for conflicting results between our composition library and Apollo's.
+This may lead to variations in the supergraph, differing composition errors, or, in some cases, conflicting composition outcomes.

+We are working to ensure that our composition library is as compatible as possible with Apollo's and will continue to do so as we learn more about the Federation specification.

+Your feedback and bug reports are welcome and appreciated.

 ## Supergraph SDL Composition

 ✅ Done